JackSzwergold/Writing/Why Do You Listen to That Junk.md

-# Why Do You Listen to That Junk?
-## Introduction to the B-52s
+## Why Do You Listen to That Junk?: My Introduction to the B-52s

 By Jack Szwergold, May 21, 2015